ralexander-phi/host-reachability-check/README.md

 To add your monitor add a `name`, `url`, `check`, and any `params` as needed.
 See the sample `monitor.json` for details.

+You may set an `about` field to your monitors to include help text explaining the purpose of the monitor.

 ### HTTP GET monitors

+Create an HTTP GET monitor by setting the `check` field to `http-get`.

 This monitor will run an HTTP GET against the selected URL and check if the HTTP status code is in a list of acceptable codes.

 HTTP GET monitors are limited by [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) and cannot work when CORS doesn't permit resources to load.
 You may need to log in to each site if the health endpoint requires a user authentication cookie.

+An HTTP GET monitor will determine the health of the response based on the HTTP status code.
+You can configure status codes to consider healthy under `params` > `permittes-status`.

 Example:
 ```